hmrc/pillar2-service-guide/source/documentation/amendORN.html.md

 An Overseas Return Notification (**ORN**) is an annual notice sent to HMRC by a Multinational Enterprise (**MNE**).
 The ORN contains details of the jurisdiction where the group’s GloBE Information Return (**GIR**) has been submitted.

-If the filing member has submitted an ORN and is required to amend it, they (or their agent) can send a request using the *Amend Overseas Return Notification* endpoint.
+If the filing member (or agent) has submitted an ORN and is required to amend it, they (or their agent) can send a request using the *Amend Overseas Return Notification* endpoint.
 Multiple amendments can be requested for any specific ORN within the defined accounting period.

 ## Testing